-If something seems amiss in your sexual relationship with your partner, it’s possible that he is compulsively using internet porn or sexual connection with others in a destructive way.
+If something seems amiss in your sexual relationship with your partner, it’s possible that he is compulsively using internet porn or sexual connection with others in a destructive way and may need help with porn addiction.
 There are warning signs you might see if your partner is having a problem with sexual compulsive behavior:

 2. In general, his demeanor may change.
 You may notice that he’s acting differently.
 He may become more secretive, private, unreliable, critical, or irritable.
 He might not be as social as he used to be and there may be unexplained absences.
 You may feel like you don’t get straight answers anymore.

 3. You may experience a lack of connection and intimacy.
 Your partner may not seem available to you and you may feel he’s avoiding you.
 He seems tuned out or lost.

 4. Your sexual interactions with your partner may change.
 Your partner may become uncharacteristically demanding or rough sexually.
 He may require more and more stimulation or he may become unresponsive sexually and cease initiating sex.
 He may develop a preference for masturbation.

 5. His relationship with his body may change.
 He may become overly concerned with his penis — with caring for, touching, adjusting his pants, or exposing his anatomy.

 6. Money might become an issue in your relationship.
 If he is spending money on porn, prostitutes, or other illicit hypersexualization behaviors, there may be a lack of funds or unexplained expenses.